There are many famous names in the Epstein files

 Branson also counseled Epstein to get Bill Gates to vouch for him after Epstein was required to register as a sex offender.

-In a statement to the New York Times, a Virgin Group spokesperson said the “harem” comment referred to adult women who accompanied Epstein during a meeting with Branson.
+A Virgin Group spokesperson said the phrase “harem” referred to three adult women from Epstein’s team and that Branson was repeating the term back after it was originally used in an email by Epstein.
+Further, the spokesperson said Branson made the comment about Gates in response to Epstein’s request for advice after Epstein mentioned his own prison sentence and said he was an adviser to Gates.

+The Virgin spokesperson said Epstein framed his legal troubles as having stemmed from a consensual relationship with someone who was nearly 18.
+If he had known the full facts, the spokesperson said, Branson would never have become involved with Epstein.

-“Any contact Richard and Joan Branson had with Epstein took place on only a few occasions more than twelve years ago, and was limited to group or business settings,” the Virgin Group spokesperson told The Times.
+“Any contact Richard and Joan Branson had with Epstein took place on only a few occasions more than twelve years ago, and was limited to group or business settings,” the Virgin Group spokesperson said in a statement.
 “Richard believes that Epstein’s actions were abhorrent and supports the right to justice for his many victims.”

 Hosting the former leader of Norway.
 Talking to the crown princess…